-- Classrooms may change due to changes in classroom needs at our training site partners end, this is particularly true for classes taking place at our Palatine location.
+- Classrooms may change due to changes in classroom needs at our training site partners and, this is particularly true for classes taking place at our Palatine location.

-- Classroom locations for Palatine can be found by clicking on the Palatine location from the table further down the page.
+- Classroom locations for Palatine can be found by clicking on the Palatine location from the table of training locations further down the page.